Sometimes oil analysis prices can seem too good to be true – and sometimes they are!

-Even if you have ensured the analysis is being performed by a reputable lab, OEM or lube oil supplier, there are no hidden management fees and all the test suites and turnaround are sufficient for your needs, return postage is often forgotten.
-If you are shipping across country borders this can sometimes be more costly than the analysis itself.
+Even if you have ensured the analysis is being performed by a reputable lab, OEM or Lube oil supplier and there are no hidden management fees – return postage charges are often forgotten; even more so – if you are shipping across country borders – costs may be greater than the analysis charge itself.

 This can be particularly confusing to buyers, who are naturally price conscious and who may not appreciate those little plastic bottles they are buying, need to be filled with oil by their staff and then sent back to the lab at a cost, but whose cost – often the buyers (your) cost!

 In addition, labs often de-bundle certain key parts of the service to make the analysis charge appear cheaper, e.g. tubing used to take the samples are charged separately, i.e. never actually mentioned in their sales pitch.
 Hence – when assessing the cost of your oil analysis solution, consider not only the analysis charge, but all the essential components of the service – the bottle charge, the tubing, the delivery and return charge of the sample bottles.

 If it’s a one-off oil sample analysis you require, you may wish to include the cost of the vacuum pump too.
 However, these tend to be a one-off purchase and can last for years – if well maintained, so sometimes the cheapest is not the best option.
 If you are considering switching suppliers and have an existing vacuum pump, make sure the bottle you are buying fits the pump you currently own.
 The two most common industrial bottle sizes in use today are 38mm and 28mm tops, so only one will fit your existing vacuum pump. – I have managed 2 labs, each with different thread size bottles.
 I would certainly not let the thread size influence your choice of lab, if the service or overall price is much better, as you will certainly benefit by the lower charge or better service of the new supplier.